 Here's how Chapter 13 bankruptcy generally works: You keep your property and repay some or all of your debts through a repayment plan which lasts for three or five years.
 How much you pay on a given debt depends on a number of factors.
 Secured debts are treated differently than unsecured debts.
 Usually, you pay only a portion of your unsecured debts through your plan -- the remainder is discharged at the end of your bankruptcy.
 Bankruptcy law also assigns priority to some debts, so that you must pay them first and in full.

 In Chapter 13 bankruptcy, you must pay some debts in full through your plan; others you pay in part.
+For instance, you'll continue to pay monthly payments and interest on secured debts.
+What happens to unsecured debts in Chapter 13 is different.
+In many instances, you'll pay far less than you owe.
 Here are the details.

-When you complete your Chapter 13 bankruptcy, most of your debts are wiped out by your discharge.
-Find out which debts are discharged by Chapter 13 that would remain after a Chapter 7 discharge.
+When you complete your Chapter 13 bankruptcy, most of your debts will be paid fully or eliminated by your discharge.
+Find out which debts you must pay in Chapter 13 and which bills are erased in Chapter 13 bankruptcy.

 Your options if you need to incur debt during your Chapter 13 bankruptcy repayment period.